dialup-world/naplps-server/README.md

 Attribution for the images can be found in the [images/README.md](images/README.md).

+## TO-DO

+* Play around with parity/error-correcting.
+It seems the terminal was aware of errora if set to use a parity bit, but I didnt see it attempt a retry.

 ## Further Reading

 A lot of other people have been working on interesting things in this space and I'd like to highlight a few